-When you hire one of our Arizona disability insurance claim attorneys, we will put our extensive experience handling disability claims to work for you.
+When you hire one of our disability insurance claim attorneys, we will put our extensive experience handling disability claims in Arizona to work for you.
 The first step to filing any claim is reviewing your insurance policy, so we know the maximum coverage available and what expenses qualify for benefits.
 When the initial application is submitted, there’s documentation and forms the insurance company requires to review your situation and determine if you deserve any assistance.
 We’ll help you with the process of filling out claimant forms, seeking medical examinations, collecting your medical records, and preparing for interviews.

 Once your claim gets filed, the insurance company will review everything we provided and decide if you qualify for monthly payments.
 During this waiting period, it’s essential to continue treatment for your injury or illness and keep records of any documentation you might have to submit to the insurance company for additional review.
 If your claim is approved, you will receive a payment every month until you return to work.

 What If the Insurance Company Denies My Claim?